acbukka/rsschool-cv/cv.md

 ## 👷 [Experience](#Experience)

-**I have no experience in development yet, but during the course of making up layouts, taking courses on layout and am interested in js, including.**
+**I have no experience in development yet, but during the course of making up layouts, i'll go to learn something new and getting bigger**

 ## 📚 [English lvl](#English)